yuvalofek/GEE_Downloader/README.md

 # GEE_Downloader
-A Simple CL tool to download Google Earth Engine imagery
+A simple CL tool to download Google Earth Engine imagery and group images by dates.

 ## Requirements:
 ```